 — Rivet School team member

-Tuition for all of our programs is either $6,400 or $7,000 per year.
+Tuition for all of our programs is $7,000 per year.
 As a student, you may pay less — upfront, or at all — depending on which financial aid and other financing programs you’re eligible for.*

 There are no additional costs beyond tuition — no application fee, “student resources” fee, or textbooks and supplies to buy.